mattxwang/qwerhacks-21-workshops/README.md

 # 🏳️‍🌈 QWER Hacks '21 Workshops (React, Firebase, Education Track)

 Hey there!
 These are written notes, code demos, and video links for the workshops I (Matt, he/him) ran at QWER Hacks '21 - on React, Firebase, and the Education Track!
-Feel free to poke around if you're interested in more!
+Feel free to poke around if you're interested!

 If you've got any questions, feel free to ping me - either as a mentor in the hackathon, or in general by email at [matt@matthewwang.me](mailto:matt@matthewwang.me).